christopherhill399/COBOL-COPY-SUBROUTINE/README.md

-# UNT-Mainframe
+# UNT-COPY-SUBROUTINE
-A collection of COBOL programs, JCL files, and other mainframe projects.
+A collection of COBOL programs, subroutines, copybooks, with everyhting needed to make it run on the PC and Mainframe.